 In 2007, eight years after MST3K ended its run, Hodgson began a new riffing project called Cinematic Titanic alongside MST3K alums Trace Beaulieu, Frank Conniff, Mary Jo Pehl and J. Elvis Weinstein.
 They toured for a number of years before the project came to an end.
 Hodgson also reunited with Beaulieu for the short-lived sci-fi comedy Other Space in which they played characters similar to the ones they had portrayed on MST3K.
 In 2012 he appeared as a guest in the first season of Jerry Seinfeld's web series Comedians in Cars Getting Coffee.

 In 2013, Hodgson began hosting a revival of the MSTSK Turkey Day concept on YouTube.
 Every Thanksgiving, when the show was still running, Comedy Central would air fan-favorite episodes as part of a marathon that fans could watch while eating their Thanksgiving dinner.
 The return of Turkey Day proved to be a hit with the fanbase and sparked interest in a revival of the show itself.
 In 2015, Hodgson announced a Kickstarter campaign to do exactly that.
 The campaign was a huge success and the revival debuted on Netflix in 2017.
 The show is currently hosted by comedian Jonah Ray with Hodgson serving as executive producer.
 There have been several MST3K Live tours, one of which featured Hodgson returning to riff alongside Jonah and the Bots and another featured Hodgson without Jonah.
 In 2019, Hodgson told Kickstarter backers that the show would not be returning to Netflix but promised to explore other options for the future of the series.
+That would ultimately pay off in 2021, when a second Kickstarter campaign helped to fund a 13th season of the show, this time to be hosted on an online platform known as the Gizmoplex.
+The 13th season will be split between episodes hosted by Hodgson, Jonah and newcomer Emily Marsh.

 - Arch-Enemy: Gallagher.
 Hodgson once found Gallagher rummaging through his prop collection, presumably to steal his ideas.
 This led to many anti-Gallagher jokes on MST3K.